EMC Program Team

 CEO / Founder / Executive Director

-Shawn Parker have two kids Tiana R. Parker and Masyn D. Parker from previous relationships, Parker also working 15 years part time at Trader Joe’s and successfully engaged in a number of businesses.
-Parker sees the necessity of basic life skills and financial education for youth from backgrounds where those skills are not generally taught or understood.
-A strong and resilient man, radiating a naturally calm and positive outlook, Parker will undoubtedly have an impact on area young people in need of guidance.
+Now a father of two, Tiana R. Parker and Masyn D. Parker, from previous relationships, Parker has also dedicated 15 years to part-time work at Trader Joe’s while successfully engaging in various ventures.
+He understands the vital importance of basic life skills, financial literacy, and mental health education for youth from backgrounds where these lessons are often neglected.
+A strong and resilient individual radiating a calm and positive outlook, Parker is committed to making a meaningful impact on young people in his community who are in need of guidance and support for both their personal and mental health journeys.

 Fysal SAfieh